-This Homemade Naturally Sweetened BBQ Sauce Recipe is the best easy barbecue sauce ver!
+This Homemade Naturally Sweetened Vegan BBQ Sauce recipe is the best easy barbecue sauce ever!
 It’s an easy homemade BBQ Sauce recipe perfect for your next sandwich or when you’re heading to the grill.
 Barbecue Sauce from scratch is an all-natural alternative to store-bought, processed sugar filled BBQ sauces in the stores.
 This is a great, easy homemade BBQ sauce perfect for veggie burgers, sandwiches, and even for dipping french fries.
 This is a slightly sweet BBQ sauce thanks to an all-natural, plant-based ingredient!

 I first read about the concept of removing all processed sugar from your diet in Marilu Henner’s book, Total Health Makeover.
 Have you heard of it?